the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 - We have resources, now we need to connect them to people to improve science

 ### Organizational Infrastructures
+So we have defined our set of competencies that we feel every RSE should possess.
+Table 2 from above nevertheless already hints at the fact that some RSE skills are required during the domain studies, while Table 1 tells us that we need an ongoing qualification programm.
+Some basic education might be covered by the domain curricula or the libraries/compute centers but we need to provide them guidance to have a proper foundation on which to build the specialized courses that are performed by specialized teachers from specialized structures.

-- Defining who should be teachers and in which structures they are
+#### Where do we get our teachers from and in which structures are they
+These will be a mixture of experienced RSEs and people specialized in teaching RSE things.
+There will be shared structures (DETAIL ME!!!!)

-- What mindset makes up a good teacher
+#### What mindset makes up a good teacher
-- Do we need an organisation for teaching RSE skills?
-- Certificates?
-Remember that they help to define what an RSE is and therefore help the career path definition.
-- Ideally over time scientific software engineering becomes part of the curricula at universities
+Irrespective of where people come from they need to have the proper mindset to properly foster aspiring RSEs.

+#### Certificates
+With the ever-growing demand for RSEs in science it is helpful for the job-market that people can earn the respective certificates.
+Then this demand can find its market with people offering this skill.
+Having these certificates provides finally a clear understanding of which tasks an RSE can perform and thereby helps defining the career path.

 ## Required Next steps
 ### Implementation Strategies
+- Ideally over time scientific software engineering becomes part of the curricula at universities
 #### Academic Considerations
 - Awareness of existing teaching programs
 - "Branded" Add-on courses